-"S.A.V.E. the Dunes: Our Work Today, Our Vision Ahead"
+S.A.V.E. the Dunes: Our Work Today, Our Vision Ahead

-In 2022, when Betsy Maher was navigating the application process for the role of Executive Director of Save the Dunes, she drafted a vision statement for how Save the Dunes, a 70+ year old, legacy grassroots advocacy organization could meet the 21st century head on.
+In 2022, when Betsy Maher was navigating the application process for the role of Executive Director of Save the Dunes, she drafted a vision statement for how Save the Dunes, a 70+ year old legacy grassroots advocacy organization, could meet the 21st century head-on.

 Support our National and State Parks

-Advocate for greater protections for the Indiana Dunes and Lake Michigan watershed.
+Advocate for greater protections for the Indiana Dunes and Lake Michigan watershed

-We will be the Voice of the dunes.
+Be the Voice of the dunes

-Engage with our community.
+Engage with our community

 To hear more from our Executive Director, watch the January 2026 episode of Northwest Indiana Green Drinks below.